-The area of Network Analysis and Complex Networks has rapidly expanded into a very active and vibrant field of research, with ever more fundamental theoretical results and novel applications being reported.
-In order to give a glimpse of the diverse nature of the objects of study, i.e. complex networks, note that size-wise, real-world networks range from a few nodes to billions of nodes and beyond, with some nodes interacting unilaterally and others bilaterally.
+The area of Network Theory and Analysis [1] has rapidly expanded into a very active and vibrant field of research, with ever more fundamental theoretical results [2] and novel applications [3] [4] being reported.
+A network consists of units called nodes that interact via connections referred to as links or edges.
+In order to give a glimpse of the diverse nature of these objects of study, note that size-wise, real-world networks range from a few nodes up to billions of nodes and beyond, with some node-pairs interacting unilaterally (via directed edges) and others bilaterally (via undirected edges).
 Structure-wise, they range from highly homogeneously structured networks through to amorphously unstructured and even randomly structured networks.
 Character-wise, they vary from uniformly cooperative or competitive to heterogeneously mixed with cooperative and competitive factions contained within.
 Furthermore, the mathematical descriptions of nodes in a network range from uniform (identical) in some networks, to diverse (distinct) in others.
-For these reasons, graph-theoretical methods are indispensable for description and analysis of network problems.
-The most important characteristic of all real-world networks, is that they are in a constant state of flux, with at least some of these characteristics, if not all, evolving.
+For these reasons, graph-theoretic methods are indispensable for the description and analysis of network problems.
+An important feature of the majority of real-world networks is that they are constantly evolving as far as structure, character and mathematical description are concerned.

 In the literature, the meaning of the term "network analysis" is rather diverse.
-Of particular interest here, is the extended definition of Zaidi [1], namely that it encapsulates the study of theory, methods and algorithms applicable to graph-based models representing interconnected real-world systems.
-From this perspective, the collection of interconnected elements of a finite element analysis of a distributed structure or physical field and a complex interconnection of nonlinear dynamical systems are instances of complex network analyses [2][3], the former undirected and the latter directed.
-Both an excellent account of the theory and overview of current research directions in complex networks, can be found in [4].
+Of particular interest here, is the extended definition of Zaidi [5], namely that it encapsulates the study of theory, methods and algorithms applicable to graph-based models representing interconnected real-world systems.
+From this perspective, the collection of interconnected elements of a finite element analysis of a distributed structure or physical field and a complex interconnection of nonlinear dynamical systems are instances of network analyses [6], [7], the former undirected and the latter directed.
+Both an excellent account of the theory and overview of current research directions in networks, can be found in [8] and [9].

-Even though directed complex networks might not always have explicit inputs (causes) and outputs (effects), there are always internal (i.e. local) inputs and outputs of interest when considering a single node or a collection of nodes.
-A deeper understanding of the global behavior and dynamics of a complex network usually requires a deeper understanding of the mechanisms of behavior at a more detailed level in the network.
-For this reason, oftentimes it requires one to relate two (sets of) effects $v \in V$ and $x \in X$, produced by the common cause $u \in U$ (as in Fig. 1), in order to gain deeper insight.
-This aspect, termed counter-cascaded systems, is the subject of this note.
-In particular, minimal underlying assumptions and an elementary set-theoretic argument, produce a necessary and sufficient condition for such a relation to be well-defined.
+Even though networks might not always have external causes (inputs) and effects (outputs), there are always internal (i.e., local) causes and effects of interest when considering a single node or a collection of nodes.
+A deeper understanding of the global behavior and dynamics of a network usually requires a deeper understanding of the mechanisms of behavior at a more detailed level in the network.
+For this reason, oftentimes it requires one to relate two (sets of) effects $w \in W$ and $x \in X$, produced by the common cause $u \in U$ (as in Fig. 1), in order to gain deeper insight.
+This aspect, termed counter-cascaded systems, which is ubiquitous in directed networks and systems, is the focus of this note, with results for cascaded systems following as a byproduct.
+In particular, minimal underlying assumptions and an elementary set-theoretic argument [10], [11], produce a necessary and sufficient condition for such a relation to be well-defined.

 The outline of this paper is as follows: Section II presents the mathematical foundations: basic assumptions, definitions, the main result, its proof and some immediate consequences.
-By virtue of an example, Section III demonstrates the application of these results in structural reductions of directed complex networks, referred to as functional uniformization and node rationalization.
+The application considered in Section III demonstrates the utility of these results in structural reductions of directed networks, referred to as functional uniformization via node rationalization.
 The conclusion follows in Section IV.

 II.
-THEORY: IMMANENCE VERSUS TRANSCENDENCE
+THEORY OF MULTIVALUEDNESS